 3. Institutional Connection: How does this activity support your mission and/or enhance your ability to communicate your mission or collection?

 4. Ease of replication: How reasonable is it for another museum to take components of this project and replicate it in their home institution?
 How much staff (or volunteer) time is needed to make this activity possible?

 Please review the proposal outline to better understand the review criteria.
 Proposals will be reviewed by CAM’s Program Committee in the summer preceding the annual conference.
-Please follow the link below to our online proposal form.
+The deadline for 2019 Proposals is May 11, 2018 at 11:59pm.

 The review the Program Committee goals, return to the Call for Proposals page.